Marco I Sanudo: Death and successor

 Marco died in 1227, two years after Otto de la Roche, the first duke of Athens, departed for France, three years after the Kingdom of Thessalonica collapsed, and a short while before the death of Geoffrey I of Villehardouin, Prince of Achaea.
 In a very short time, the whole political landscape of Frankish Greece was radically altered.

 Marriage and children

-According to William Miller, Marco I married ...
-Laskaraina, a woman of the Laskaris family.
+According to William Miller, Marco I married an unnamed Laskaraina, a woman of the Laskaris family.
 Miller identified her as a sister of Constantine Laskaris and Theodore I Laskaris.
 He based this theory on his own interpretation of Italian chronicles.
 The "Dictionnaire historique et Généalogique des grandes familles de Grèce, d'Albanie et de Constantinople" (1983) by Mihail-Dimitri Sturdza rejected the theory based on the silence of Byzantine primary sources.

 In any case, Marco I had one known son: Angelo Sanudo.
 Marino Sanuto the Elder is considered a descendant but his exact lineage is not known.